seanpmaxwell/Typescript-Best-Practices/README.md

 } as const;
 ```

  - Despite the trend though, there are a few scenarios where a class might make sense.
 Suppose there's a situation where you have non IO data with an internal state and you that you want to call functions on it in order to manipulate that state.
 For example, take the `new Map()` object.
-It has it's own internal state which is used to track a list of key value pairs, and it provides you with all kinds of handy functions/properties `get(), set(), keys(), length etc` to manipulate and access that date.
+It has it's own internal state which is used to track a list of key value pairs, and it provides you with all kinds of handy functions `get(), set(), keys(), length etc` to manipulate and access that state.
 It'd be pretty inconvenient to constantly have to do `const someMap = Map.new(); Map.set(someMap, 'key', 'value'), Map.get(someMap, 'key');`.
-But definitely anything IO, or static should be done with `basic-objects` though and do note that classes often tend to get overused.
+But definitely any object that is IO data or static should be made with `basic-objects` and do note that classes often tend to get overused.

 ## Naming